 Email us if you'd like us to bring Queer Diary to your area.

-Queer Diary is founded by Beth Watson, and produced by Josephine Shipp.
-Each event raises funds for Beth's autobiographical show Hasbian (which is based on, you guessed it - a teenage diary), and for an LGBTQ+ community organisations focussing on supporting youth and education.
+Queer Diary is hosted and founded by Beth Watson, and produced by Josephine Shipp.
+Each event raises funds for Beth's autobiographical show Hasbian (which is based on, you guessed it - a teenage diary), and for LGBTQ+ community organisations focussing on supporting youth, community and education.

 Wanna join the fun by sharing something?

 I don't have anything to share!
 Can I just watch/listen?

 Yes!
 We need an audience for this event to work!

 Anyone can book to come and be in the audience.

 To be kept updated with the latest Queer Diary event dates follow us on social media:

 A Queer Diary evening usually consists of 2-5 people sharing (who have signed up to do so using the form) and 15-40 audience members.

 It's hosted by Beth, who also usually shares a couple of diary entries, and creates a friendly atmosphere for participants by chatting to the audience.